-In Other School News August 2018 Our school’s attendance policy has changed considerably with House Bill 410 being passed.
-Instead of counting days absent, schools now must keep track of hours absent.
+In Other School News August 2018, Our school’s attendance policy has changed considerably with House Bill 410 being passed.
+Instead of counting absent days, schools must keep track of hours absent.
 Excessive absences will now be reported to the Ottawa County Juvenile Court.
-The new definition for excessive absences is: absent 38 or more hours in one month or 65 or more hours in one school year.
-Prior to filing a complaint with the court parents will be notified, followed by an absence intervention plan.
+The new definition for excessive absences is: missing 38 or more hours in one month or 65 or more in one school year.
+Parents will be notified before filing a complaint with the court, followed by an absence intervention plan.
 Complete details of House Bill 410 will be sent home.
 Parents are advised to make appointments and plan vacations on the following dates that school will not be in session:

 – September 1 – 3 (Labor Day)